olitheolix/square/README.md

 ```

 # Create and Destroy Resources
-The `patch` operation we just saw is also the tool to create and delete
+The `apply` operation we just saw is also the tool to create and delete
 resources.
 To add a new one, simply add its manifest to `manifests/` (create a
 new file or add it to an existing one).
 Then use _square_ to patch it.